 Most cadets sleep in their PT clothes or school sweat shirt and pants.
 Be sure to ask your student what they want to bring.

 Here are a couple types that can be worn – there are many others:

 Twelve white, cotton, crew-neck tee shirts

 The cadets like to wear the t-shirts on the snug side so they will not bunch up under their uniform shirts.

 Twelve pairs of white cotton underwear – briefs, or boxer briefs (male)

 Six white briefs will be folded and kept in their inspection drawer.
 Many cadets prefer to wear boxer briefs.
-The ones they wear do not have to be white but should be a solid color, like blue.
-Just like the T-shirts it is a good idea to have a few extra pairs of underwear.
+The ones they wear do not have to be white but should be a solid color, like blue, it is always safe to start off with the white.

 Twelve pairs of white cotton panties (female) – NO thongs